Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-\end{prop} \begin{pf} If $H$ acts on $\Vmin$ with no composition factors of dimension $1$ or $2$, then the trace of an element of order $3$ on $\Vmin$ is one of $-25,-7,2,20$, and so the dimensions of the composition factors are one of seven possibilities:
+\end{proposition} \begin{proof} The trace of an element of order $3$ on $M(E_7)$ is one of $-25,-7,2,20$ (see Appendix \ref{app:traces}), and so if $H$ acts on $M(E_7)$ with no composition factors of dimension $1$ or $2$, then the dimensions of the composition factors are one of seven possibilities:

-For these, no arguments about unipotent classes or stabilizing subspaces will work if $H$ is not a blueprint for $\Vmin$, and so we will just have to deal with them case by case, switching to the Lie algebra where we need to.
+For these, no general arguments about stabilizing $1$- and $2$-spaces can work, and $u$ must act projectively on $M(E_7)$, so cannot be generic.
+We will just have to deal with them case by case, switching to the Lie algebra on one occasion.
+From now on we assume that $M(E_7)\downarrow_H$ has composition factors of dimensions from (\ref{eq:dimsfore7no12}).
+Fortunately there are very few of these.